India plans space mission to send a satellite to Mars

 ISRO scientists expect the satellite to orbit at less than 100 km (62 miles) above Mars.

-India's federal cabinet is expected soon to clear the mission, according to media reports this week that said the programme will cost about $80 million (51.44 million pounds).
+India's federal cabinet is expected soon to clear the mission, according to media reports this week that said the program will cost about $80 million.

-Separately, the United States expects to land NASA's $2.5 billion Mars Science Laboratory vehicle at 5:31 a.m.
-British time on Monday next to a mountain that may harbour life-friendly environments.
+Separately, the United States expects to land NASA's $2.5 billion Mars Science Laboratory vehicle at 1:31 a.m.
+EDT on Monday (0031 EDT) next to a mountain that may harbor life-friendly environments.

 Last year, a Chinese Russian probe failed in a bid to send a satellite to Mars.